Improving Heavy Dijet Resonance Searches Using Jet Substructure at the LHC

-where $\sigma$ and $\sigma^{\rm JSS}$ represent significances for without-JSS and with-JSS case respectively.
-Significance Improvement is plotted as a function of $\lambda$ in the right panel of Fig.~\ref{fig:octet-improvement}.
-We can easily say that the

-signal significance can be improved by about 40\% with the use of JSS observables even with systematic uncertainty higher than 2\%.
+where $\sigma$ and $\sigma^{\rm JSS}$ represent significances for without-JSS and with-JSS case respectively. significance improvement is plotted as a function of $\lambda$ in the right panel of Fig.~\ref{fig:octet-improvement}.
+We can easily say that the signal significance can be improved by about 40\% with the use of JSS observables even with systematic uncertainty higher than 2\%.

+The plots in Fig.~\ref{fig:octet-improvement} consider the same values of $\lambda$ for both the with-JSS and without-JSS case and is more of a phenomenological choice.
+In an experimental analysis, with-JSS case may have additional source of uncertainty and therefore the plots for the individual cases should be seen with respect to the absolute systematics and not relative to each other.
+However, from Fig.~\ref{fig:octet-improvement}, we find that with-JSS case still performs better, even with a $\sim$2\% additional uncertainty.
+Hence, one would still benefit from the study with jet substructure once more accurate estimates of systematics is performed in the experimental analysis.

 We note that we did not carry out any explicit analysis on the systematics.
 One of the major source of systematic uncertainty could be from the determination of jet energy scale.
 Though we have corrected the jet four-momenta for the jet energy scale, we did not really estimate the uncertainty in that.
 Another major source of uncertainty can be from PDF and parton shower scale uncertainty.